1. 5354.001964

 Empirical research provides striking examples of non-human animal responses to death, which look very much like manifestations of grief.
 However, recent philosophical work appears to challenge the idea that animals can grieve.
 Grief, in contrast to more rudimentary emotional experiences, has been taken to require potentially human-exclusive abilities like a fine-grained sense of particularity, an ability to project toward the distal future and the past, and an understanding of death or loss.
 This paper argues that these features do not rule out animal grief and are present in many animal loss responses.
 It argues that the principal kind of “understanding” involved in grief is not intellectual but is instead of a practical variety available to animals, and outlines ways that the disruption to an animal’s life following a loss can hinge upon a specific individual and involve a degree of temporal organisation.

-Found 12 hours, 45 minutes ago on PhilPapers
+Found 1 week, 2 days ago on PhilPapers

 Physiology has produced a rich theoretical foundation that is now understood to apply to all known life forms from microbes to plants and animals, including humans.
 Physiological theories are equal in scope to evolutionary theories, but they have received much less attention and critical analysis from biologists and philosophers.
 Four Theories (Principles) are identified here.
 These are Homeostasis, Positive Feedback, Growth and Development, and Reproduction.
 These are undergirded by the universal biological property of Metabolism.

-Found 15 hours, 37 minutes ago on PhilSci Archive
+Found 1 week, 2 days ago on PhilSci Archive

 This paper challenges the soundness of the two-dimensional conceiv-ability argument against the derivation of phenomenal truths from physical truths (cf. Chalmers, 1996; 2010) in light of a hyperintensional regimentation of the ontology of consciousness.
 The regimentation demonstrates how ontological dependencies between truths about consciousness and about physics cannot be witnessed by epistemic constraints, when the latter are recorded by the conceivability – i.e., the epistemic possibility – thereof.
 Generalizations and other aspects of the philosophical significance of the hyperintensional regimentation are further examined.

-Found 15 hours, 38 minutes ago on PhilSci Archive
+Found 1 week, 2 days ago on PhilSci Archive

 This paper aims to provide two abductive considerations adducing in favor of the thesis of Necessitism in modal ontology.
 I demonstrate how instances of the Barcan formula can be witnessed, when the modal operators are interpreted ‘naturally’ – i.e., as including geometric possibilities – and the quantifiers in the formula range over a domain of natural, or concrete, entities and their contingently non-concrete analogues.
 I argue that, because there are considerations within physics and metaphysical inquiry which corroborate modal relationalist claims concerning the possible geometric structures of spacetime, and dispositional properties are actual possible entities, the condition of being grounded in the concrete is consistent with the Barcan formula; and thus – in the geometric setting – merits adoption by the Necessitist.

-Found 15 hours, 39 minutes ago on PhilSci Archive
+Found 1 week, 2 days ago on PhilSci Archive

 Two sorts of claims are ubiquitous in philosophy: claims that something is essentially the way it is and claims that something is socially constructed.
 The purpose of this essay is to explore the relation between essentialist and social constructionist claims.
 In particular, the focus will be on whether socially constructed items can have essences or essential properties.
 In section 1, I outline a number of views about the nature of social construction.
 In section 2, I outline a number of views about essence.
 In section 3, I consider ways in which certain claims about social construction may be thought to challenge certain claims about essences.
 Section 4 then offers rejoinders to these challenges and attempts to point the way toward reconciling constructionist and essentialist claims.

-Found 23 hours, 31 minutes ago on Aaron M. Griffith's site
+Found 1 week, 2 days ago on Aaron M. Griffith's site

 Ontology and Oppression: Race, Gender, and Social Reality, by Katharine Jenkins, is a wonderful and engaging book in social ontology.
 It perfectly weds a rigorous theoretical account of social kinds with a deep concern for oppressed people.
 I expect that Jenkins’ book will generate significant conversation about the nature of social kinds and the relation between social ontology (and philosophy in general) and efforts at achieving social justice.

-Found 23 hours, 31 minutes ago on Aaron M. Griffith's site
+Found 1 week, 2 days ago on Aaron M. Griffith's site

 The term ‘physicalism’ was coined by Otto Neurath in the early 1930s and was quickly adopted by other members of the Vienna Circle, including most prominently by Rudolph Carnap.
 Neurath was a socialist who believed that enterprises like science and industrial production should be organized according to the results of collective deliberation.
 Such deliberation, he thought, required a common physicalist language that would permit communication across disciplines and languages in ways that were accessible to everyone.
 Physicalism focused on universally shared features of human life; it was meant to provide a thing-language which was directed towards empirically observable events and objects.
 By talking in concrete, pragmatic terms about the problems of ordinary life, Neurath thought physicalism could provide the basis for the unified sciences and for inclusive collective deliberation about research priorities and the allocation of resources.
 Physicalism was Neurath’s way of eliminating traditional philosophy, which he understood to pose barriers to communication and support to politically reactionary elements.
 In later decades, and contrary to Neurath’s intention, ‘physicalism’ came to designate an ontological position whose principal features are familiar parts of contemporary philosophy.
 We now think of physicalism as some version of the claim that all real things are identical with or in some sense necessitated by the basic stuff that physics reveals to us.
 This was not what Neurath had in mind.

-Found 1 day, 1 hour ago on John Symons's site
+Found 1 week, 2 days ago on John Symons's site

 Suppose that we have n objects α1, ..., αn, and we want to define something like numerical values (at least hyperreal ones, if we can’t have real ones) on the basis of comparisons of value.
 Here is one interesting way to proceed. …

-Found 1 day, 5 hours ago on Alexander Pruss's Blog
+Found 1 week, 3 days ago on Alexander Pruss's Blog

 We propose our account of the meaning of local symmetries.
 We argue that the general covariance principle and gauge principle both are principles of democratic epistemic access to the law of physics, leading to ontological insights about the objective nature of spacetime.
 We further argue that relationality is a core notion of general-relativistic gauge field theory, tacitly encoded by its (active) local symmetries.